 This Call is dedicated for strategic projects!
-Therefore, considerable contribution to the programme’s output indicators is expected and will receive points during assessment!
+Therefore, considerable contribution to the programme’s output indicators is expected and will receive higher points during assessment!

 Make sure the expected results are correlated with the estimated budget!

 E.g. A project with a total estimated budget covering 50% of the Ip has to contribute with minimum 50 % of the output indicators of the Ip!